jianzhongqi/jianzhongqi.github.io/_pages/about.md

 `I am recruiting PhD students.
 To apply, please email me your academic transcripts and CV (including English test results, GPA, and ranking if available).`

+`There is a Postdoctoral Research Fellow position opening in my group.
+Follow [this link](https://jobs.unimelb.edu.au/caw/en/job/919933?lApplicationSubSourceID=) for further details and submitting your application.`

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.